Real de Catorce: Mining

-The Cerro Quemado mountain is an important site for the Huichol ceremonial migration, Peyote hunt, and deer dance.
+The Cerro Quemado mountain is an important site for the Huichol ceremonial migration, peyote hunt, and deer dance.
 On October 27, 2000 United Nations Education, Scientific and Cultural Organization (UNESCO) claimed this site as a protected area for its importance as a cultural route and endemic flora and fauna species.
 Later on June 9, 2001 it was declared as a National Sacred Site under the State of San Luis Potosí's Natural Protection act.
 Canada's First Majestic Silver Corp purchased underground mineral rights on November 13, 2009 with 80% of the purchased mineral rights being within the protected zone.
 On September 12, 2013 Mining Plans have been suspended.
-This legal action, granted by the federal courts, halts all mining projects in the sacred Wirikuta territory, an area covering approximately 140,000 hectares, in the municipalities of Catorce, Charcas, Matehuala, Villa de Ramos, Villa de Guadalupe and Villa de la Paz in the Mexican state of San Luis Potosí.
+This legal action, granted by the federal courts, halts all mining projects in the sacred Wirikuta territory, an area covering approximately 140,000 ha, in the municipalities of Catorce, Charcas, Matehuala, Villa de Ramos, Villa de Guadalupe and Villa de la Paz in the Mexican state of San Luis Potosí.